junh1024/junh1024-Documents/Media/Music Tagging Guide.md

 ---
 English
 ---
-For roman text, it is reccomended to use ASCII to avoid codepage issues, etc. Fields shouldn't have OS-reserved characters like """\/:*?"<>|""".
+For roman text, it is recommended to use ASCII to avoid codepage issues, etc. Fields shouldn't have OS-reserved characters like """\/:*?"<>|""".
 They can be replaced with other characters.
 Fields shouldn't have accents.
 "Pokémon" can turn to "PokÃ©mon".
 That also means no curly quotes.
 Fields & filenames should have no unique info & can be perfectly recreated from each other.
 Like, roomaji in filenames but hiragana in Title is bad.
 You can use Comments for alternate titles and Album Artist for alternate Artist.

 Japanese
 ---